There are different types of pronouns in English and sometimes it is hard to keep track of all of them so this guide will help you remember them all.

 There are different types of pronouns and with this guide, you will get a pretty good idea of what they are and when to use them.

-#1 Personal Pronouns
+Personal Pronouns in English

 A personal pronoun is a short word we use as a simple substitute for the proper name of a person.